amplab/numbuf/Format.md

 		can be made fast in the most common case of homogeneous arrays containing primitive objects, it might be the way to go

+  * If constructing a type like Tensor from a Python type, it is the user's responsibility that the data does not get deallocated; if types are constructed from e. g. a row batch, we hold onto the smart pointer to make sure the memory stays alive.

 Encoding Dense Arrays
 ---------------------